 VPS hosting vs. cloud hosting – the basics

-Cloud and VPS each have their as discussed in this blog article: advantages and disadvantages for hosting.
+Cloud and VPS each have advantages and disadvantages for hosting.

 A virtual private server is a middle ground between a dedicated server and shared hosting.
 For companies that desire stronger security and delineation from other clients of a hosting company, and that want a greater sense of control over the parameters of their services, VPS is a great option.
 Using virtualization software on a server, a number of different companies can each experience the basic advantages of a dedicated server without having to undergo the expense of a complete server.

-A primary concern of those choosing a virtual private server over cloud is security.
+A primary concern of those choosing a virtual private server over the cloud is security.
 Though the technology that secures cloud hosting has advanced incredibly since its inception, there are still those who prefer the reliability of a physical location for the site’s data and files.
-Knowing precisely where that cloud server is located and its specific parameters, it becomes possible then to build a fortress of security around a VPS. ** Note, however that the same can be said of private cloud hosting.
+Knowing precisely where that Cloud Server is located and its specific parameters, it becomes possible then to build a fortress of security around a VPS. ** Note, however that the same can be said of private cloud hosting.

 Quality cloud servers have undergone thorough evaluation so that it’s clear the structure is sound and all data is secure.
 Although the cloud does not offer the safety of a specific physical location, it’s highly redundant and reliable because instances are replicated across numerous devices.
 The cloud is woven into a network in a way that no other hosting solution allows, and that means you are less vulnerable to systemic failure.